 What is Sodium?

-Salt and sodium are often used interchangeably, but they are somewhat different.
+Salt and sodium are often used interchangeably, but they are actually different things.

-The majority of people get way too much sodium in their diet, with an average intake of around 3,400 mg per day (3).
+The majority of people get way too much in their diet, with an average intake of around 3,400 mg per day (4).

 One of the most popular low sodium diets used for heart health is the DASH diet (Dietary Approaches to Stop Hypertension).